lucask07/open_covg_daq_pcb/README.md

 * Copy and past the schematic components that were copied in the layout.

 #### Autorouter and Fanout
 Use fanout for VDD and GND to planes.
-Select 'fanout signal' so that the fanout does not do all the signals on the IC.
+Select 'fanout signal'; 'fanout device' will do all signals of the IC which will add unnecessary vias to signal traces.
 To ripup all signals type into the command line 'RIPUP ;'
+See this Eagle info on the [Fanout tool](https://www.autodesk.com/products/eagle/blog/whats-new-in-autodesk-eagle-9-2/)

+The best way to use this tool is to fanout power and grounds using the command prompt. **Example**:

+* fanout signal GND
+* fanout signal +5V
+* etc.

+The default direction of OUT seems appropriate for almost all cases.
+Fanout seems to respect design rules (net classes and trace width).

+So process should be:

+* position parts (check design rules for proximity)
+* draw power planes
+* set net class design rules to match the thinnest pad
+* fanout power and ground signals
+* autoroute other signals

 #### Netclasses
 Found that the same net will have be in the list of nets for netclasses in the netclass selection dialog.
 Note that this does not mean that this net is unconnected between sheets (it is connected).